skip to content

 College: Clare

-Research areas: History and philosophy of social science, social and political philosophy, values in science, causal inference
+Research areas: History and philosophy of economics, political philosophy, philosophy of measurement and quantification

 Teaching